v0lta/Jax-Wavelet-Toolbox/README.md

 - To verify your version of jax-wavelets type `pytest`.

 ## Goals:
 - In the spirit of jax the aim is to be 100% pywt compatible.
-Whenever possible, same interfaces and results should be identical.
+Whenever possible, interfaces should be the same results identical.

 ## Coming up:
 - Wavelet packets (TODO)
+- Interface improvements
+- Extended jit support.